-It’s unlikely any Groningen fan would have predicted such a future for Van Dijk when he made his first appearances in the Eredivisie in 2011…
+That said, it’s unlikely any Groningen fan would have predicted Van Dijk would go on to become the world’s most expensive defender when he made his first appearances in the Eredivisie in 2011…

-“At the beginning of his time in the first team we actually used him as a striker, first and foremost, especially at the end of games when we were looking for a goal,” Tim Sparv, the FC Midtjylland midfielder who was with Van Dijk at Groningen, told us.
+“At the beginning of his time in the first team we actually used him as a striker, first and foremost, especially at the end of games when we were looking for a goal,” Tim Sparv, who was with Van Dijk at Groningen, says.

 “We’d put Virgil on for the last 10, 15, 20 minutes and he would cause havoc among the opponents.

 “He was quite effective.
 He did a great job for us as he was just so powerful and strong, allowing him to hold the ball up.

 “He was also good with the ball at his feet so he was a useful weapon when we needed him.”

 It was not long, of course, before Van Dijk was integrated into the back four.
 Once there, he didn’t look back.

 “As a person he was calm and laid back but very confident,” Sparv, now at FC Midtjylland, says.
 “If you didn’t know him you could maybe get the sense he was arrogant.
 I think he was just a very, very laid-back person.

 “Defensively he was very strong, he would win 90 per cent of his headers.
 He was also quite quick so even if he made a slight mistake, he could just use his speed to cover himself.